6 Creative Uses for Garden Pods

 A Place to Achieve your Writing Dreams

-If you’ve got a novel in your head, waiting to spill onto paper (or screen) the minute you’re focused enough to sit down and write it, then consider using a garden pod as a place to clear your head.
+If you’ve got a novel in your head, waiting to spill onto paper (or screen) the minute you’re focused enough to sit down and write it, then consider using garden pods as a place to clear your head.

 With few distractions and a quiet setting, you might just write a bestseller!